There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 Assume $G$ is type 2.
 Let $u$ be the rotation vertex of $G$.

 \begin{claim} If $G$ is not 2-connected, then $G$ has an element $f$ such that $N \del f$ is essentially 3-connected and represented by a 2-connected type 2 graph. \end{claim}

 \begin{proof}[Proof of Claim] By replacement if necessary, we may assume each balloon of $G$ is standard.
 Since $G$ is type 2, every balloon of $G$ has vertex of attachment $v$.
-By Lemma \ref{deficientdan}, if $G$ has two balloons then each has size at most three, while if $G$ has just one balloon it may have size at most four, and if it has size four then $G$ does not have a line.
+By Lemma \ref{deficientdan}, if $G$ has two balloons then each has size at most three, while if $G$ has just one balloon it may have size at most four, and if it has size four then $G$ does not have a line; moreover, $G$ has at most one line, which may have size at most two.
 Thus there are at least two vertices in the unique component $T$ of $G-\{u,v\}$ that is a tree, and in any case there is an edge $f \in G[V(T) \cup v]$, not contained in a line or balloon of $G$, such that $\co(G) \del f$ is 2-connected.
 Note that since $f$ is not incident to $u$, $G \del f$ remains type 2.
 Let $H$ be a graph representing $N \del f$.
 By Lemma \ref{B5}, $G \del f = H \del e$ up to rotation and replacement, $H$ is 2-connected, $N \del f$ is essentially 3-connected, no balloon of $G$ has size greater than three, and in $H$ the edge $e$ repairs the balloon or balloons of $G$.
-This $G$ implies that $G$ has only one balloon $S$.
+This implies that $G$ has only one balloon $S$, as otherwise $H$ would have $v$ as a cut vertex, and that $|S| \leq 3$.

-Further, this implies that $S$ has size two and that $S$ is a pair of parallel edges in $H$: for suppose to the contrary that the balloon $S$ of $G$ has size three or that $H[S]$ consists of a pendant edge with a loop.
-If $|S|=3$, $H[S]$ must form a standard balloon (else in $H$ a subset of edges of $S$ would form a line, contrary to statement (ii) of Lemma \ref{B5}).
-In either case, $H$ is a type 3 representation of the essentially 3-connected matroid $N \del f$, contrary to assumption.
+Further, this implies that $S$ has size two and that $S$ is a pair of parallel edges in $H$: for suppose to the contrary that the balloon $S$ of $G$ has size three or that {the subgraph} $H[S]$ consists of a pendant edge with a loop.
+If $|S|=3$, {then} $H[S]$ must form a standard balloon {(else, by statement (ii) of Lemma \ref{B5}, in $H$ the edge $e$ must have as endpoints two internal vertices of the balloon $H[S]$; but then $H$ would not be 2-connected, contrary to statement (iii) Lemma \ref{B5})}. {Thus whether $|S|=3$ or $H[S]$ consists of a single edge and a loop}, {because in $H$ the edge $e$ repairs the balloon $S$ of $G$, and by the 2-connectivity of $H$ edge $e$ does not have $v$ as an endpoint,} $H$ is a type 3 representation of the essentially 3-connected matroid $N \del f$, contrary to assumption.

 Since $G \del f$ is type 2, so is $H \del e$ type 2; since $H[S]$ is a pair of parallel edges both incident to $v$, so also $H$ is type 2. \end{proof}

 By the previous claim, we may now assume that $G$ is 2-connected.